OCCC Employee Resources

 OCCC’s Employee Assistance Program (EAP) is administered by Reliant Behavioral Health (RBH).
 The EAP provides services to help people privately resolve problems that may interfere with work, family, and other important areas of life.
 The EAP provides FREE and confidential services to eligible employees, their spouses or domestic partners, dependents, and household members, related or not.

-EAP detail-
+EAP RESOURCES

 Section I: Employee Relations